nushell-prophet/numd/README.md

 ### Supported nushell code block options

 `numd` understands the following block options.
-Several commaseparated block options will be combined together.
+Several comma-separated block options will be combined together.
 The block options should be in the [infostring](https://github.github.com/gfm/#info-string) of the opening code fence like the example: ` ```nushell try, new-instance `

 ```nushell
 numd code-block-options --list